-tion, an Academy College Business program is a great fit for you!
+skills, along with high energy and a gift for organization, an Academy College Business program is a great fit for you!

 Academy College has over 80 years of experience preparing students to contribute their skills to Fortune 500 and 1000 companies, or apply their entrepreneurial talents to their own businesses.
 We have strong connections within the business industry, and carefully track and respond to shifting business trends and employer needs.
-We keep class sizes small so you receive personalized attention from our knowledgeable faculty, and alized attention from our knowledgeable faculty, and our hands-on learning approach allows you to develop real-world experience.
+We keep class sizes small so you receive personalized attention from our knowledgeable faculty, and our hands-on learning approach allows you to develop real-world experience.
 As a result, we have created specialized Business programs that give our graduates a competitive edge in the dynamic global marketplace.

 All Business students have the opportunity to develop expertise in the areas of general business, finance, sales, marketing and accounting.
-You'll leave the program extremely prepared and very well rounded, with the right balance of professional business skills, decision-making ability and critical thinking skills that today's business employers are seeking.
+You'll leave the program extremely prepared and very well rounded, with the right balance of professional business skills, decisionmaking ability and critical thinking skills that today's business employers are seeking.